 Hon Jim Chown MLC represents the Agricultural Region in the Western Australian Parliament.
 Having fi...

-Donna Faragher was first elected to represent the East Metropolitan Region in the Legislative Counci...
+Donna Faragher was first elected, at the age of 29, to represent the East Metropolitan Region in the...

-Hon Nick Goiran MLC was elected to the 38th Parliament of Western Australian as the Member for the S...
+Hon Nick Goiran MLC was elected in 2008 to the 38th Parliament of Western Australia as the Member fo...

 Zak didn’t come from a political family or a family that focused much on the political facet of life...